Skip to content

 Although quite daunting, it’s nice that nature has been left untouched.

-DURATION: 30 minutes – 1 hour
+Duration: 30 minutes – 1 hour

-Three Rondavels
+Three Rondavels entrance fee: R35

-Bourkes Luck Potholes is a sandstone site at the mouth of Blyde River Canyon.
 Over the years, the river has eroded the canyon and left the rock with some unique holes – hence ‘potholes’.

 ‘Bourkes’ comes from John Bourke, who thought he found gold at the location, and hence ‘Luck’.
-However, unfortunately, John Bourke was not so lucky, as there was absolutely no gold in sight.

-You’ll find places to eat (at a bargain price!), a museum, and a walking trail that’s just under a mile long.
+You’ll find places to eat (at a bargain price), a museum, and a walking trail that’s just under a mile long.

 Duration: 1 Hour

-Bourkes Luck Potholes
+Bourkes Luck Potholes entrance fee: R55

 Berlin Falls is one of the best waterfalls in the area and a spot that should not be missed.